MrDoe/ClickSphere_API/ReadMe.md

-# ClickViews API
+# ClickSphere API

 ## Description

-ClickViews API is a middleware application that acts as a bridge between the ClickViews database and other applications.
+ClickSphere API is a middleware application that acts as a bridge between the ClickSphere database and other applications.
 It is developed using .NET 8 and provides a RESTful interface for querying the database.
-This API enables seamless integration and interaction with the ClickViews database, allowing authenticated users to retrieve data and perform various operations.
+This API enables seamless integration and interaction with the ClickSphere database, allowing authenticated users to retrieve data and perform various operations.
 Please note that this API is not feature complete and still in development.

 ## Installation

-To install and run the ClickViews_API application, follow these steps:
+To install and run the ClickSphere_API application, follow these steps:

-1. Clone the repository: `git clone https://github.com/MrDoe/ClickViews_API.git`
+1. Clone the repository: `git clone https://github.com/MrDoe/ClickSphere_API.git`
-2. Navigate to the project directory: `cd ClickViews_API`
+2. Navigate to the project directory: `cd ClickSphere_API`
 3. Install dependencies: `dotnet restore`
 4. Build the project: `dotnet build`
 5. Edit the configuration file `appsettings.json` to configure your ClickHouse server address, port, user and default database.